drewdiver/drewdiver.github.io/README.md

 # drewdiver.com

-Hello!
 This is the code for my personal website.
-Everything was created from scratch using [Hugo](https://gohugo.io) and good 'ol HTML/CSS.

 ## Running Locally